Halyna Yanchenko

 Halyna Ihorivna Yanchenko (Галина Ігорівна Янченко; born 29 April 1988) a Ukrainian anti-corruption activist, politician and People's Deputy of Ukraine.
 She was in elected to parliament in 2019 as number 5 of the election list of Servant of the People.
 She left the party in December 2022.

 Since January 2022, Yanchenko has been a Secretary of the Office of the National Investment Council of Ukraine.

 Biography

-Yanchenko was schooled in Ukraine, but also attended the Wichita Falls High School in Texas for one year.
+While studying at school, Yanchenko was a participant of the Future Leaders Exchange (FLEX) Program, spending a year at Wichita Falls High School in Texas.
 She earned a master's degree in Sociology from the National University of Kyiv-Mohyla Academy.

 In 2023, Yanchenko graduated from Stanford University on the Fisher Family Summer Fellows on Democracy and Development Program, organized by the Center for Democracy, Development, and Rule of Law (CDDRL).

 Early political career

 In 2008, Yanchenko became head of the local Kyiv branch of the party Democratic Alliance.
 From 2014 to 2015, she was a member of the Kyiv City Council for Democratic Alliance.